 Board of Directors

-Jesse Gilmore, Treasurer
+Jesse Gilmore, Chair

-Director of Development, LSU Health Sciences Foundation
+Vice President for Development, LSU Health Sciences Foundation

-Susan East Nelson, member
+Susan East Nelson, Member

 Executive Director, Louisiana Partnership for Children and Families